jumpstarter-io/ceph/doc/rbd/librbdpy.rst

  Librbd (Python)
 ================

-.. highlight:: python
+.. highlight:: python2

-The `rbd` python module provides file-like access to RBD images.
+The `rbd` python2 module provides file-like access to RBD images.

 Example: Creating and writing to an image